How to Create Hub Sites in SharePoint Online: Step by Step

-- Site Activities: All user activities done in the associated sites
+- Site Activities – All user activities done on the associated sites.

 Step 1: Create Hub Site in SharePoint Online

-You can designate an existing site collection as a hub site or create a new site collection and set it as a hub site.
-But there are no ways to create a hub site directly using create site option because there is no specific template for that.
+You can designate an existing site collection as a hub site or create a new site collection and convert it as a hub site.
+But there are no ways to create a hub site directly using the create site option because there is no specific template.
 A SharePoint Communication or Team Site can be promoted to Hub Site.
-Make sure you have SharePoint Online Administrator permissions (or above) in Office 365 to create SharePoint hub sites.
-There are 2 steps involved in configuring Hub sites in SharePoint Online:
+Make sure you have SharePoint Online Administrator permissions (or above) in Microsoft 365 to create SharePoint hub sites.
+There are two steps involved in configuring Hub sites in SharePoint Online:

-- Step 1: Create or convert an existing site to as Hub site
+- Step 1: Create or convert an existing site to a Hub site

 - Step 2: Associate site collections to the hub site